 Only one reexamination is permitted and should be scheduled as soon as possible, depending on the recommendations and conditions outlined in the FAIL vote.
 This is typically within 2-3 months and must be no later than 6 months after the original examination.
-If a second FAIL is given, the student will be released from the program.
+If a second FAIL is given, the student will be dismissed from the program due to lack of academic progress.